eleclink-helix/platform-api/README.md

 The _Partcipant ID_ can be treated as a **constant** in your integrations, it won't ever change in **Helix**.

-> ⚠️ Please note, as with any ID in system the (e.g. User IDs, Auction IDs, etc) _Participant IDs_ are **NOT necessarily the same** across different [environments](#-environments), so make sure you always use the appropriate ID in your requests.
+> ⚠️ Please note, as with any ID in the system the (e.g. User IDs, Auction IDs, etc) _Participant IDs_ are **NOT necessarily the same** across different [environments](#-environments), so make sure you always use the appropriate ID in your requests.

 ### 👥 Roles and Permissions